dshanske/simple-location/README.md

 ### Version 2.0 ###
 	* Complete Rewrite with improved scoping
-	* Offer Google Maps as a provider
+	* Google Maps is now a provider of static maps
-	*
+	* Maps providers are built with a common interface to allow multiple providers

 ### Version 1.0.1 ###
 	* Some refinements to the presentation